-- At first, white blood cells (WBC’s) respond to the site of injury or infection and attack the foreign materials in a nonspecific response.
-Some of these cells attack pathogens by producing chemicals that help other white blood cells work better.
+- At first, white blood cells (WBC’s) respond to the site where infection or injury occurs and attack the foreign particles in a nonspecific response.
+Few of these cells attack pathogens by producing chemicals which help other white blood cells to perform better.

-- The second part of the response is very specific to the types of pathogens invading the body.
-These white blood cells produce antibodies specific to each pathogen and provide our body with immunity.
+- The second step in responding is very precise to the types of pathogens that invade the body.
+These white blood cells generate antibodies targeting each pathogen and provide immunity to our body.